thedarkwriter/courseware-lms-content/course_development_kit/1_StartHere_JobStory.md

 ### Job Story
 Write the [job story](https://confluence.puppetlabs.com/display/UX/Job+Stories) that describes what a user is doing, or will need to do, that a training will address.
+Some training projects require multiple job stories.
+Break down the product into what need it fulfills for the user and what value the user will gain.
+This step is ideally done with an instructional designer.

 #### Template: